scipy-conference/scipy-conference/manual/tutorials.rst

 ===============

   * Are we doing tutorials shorter/longer than 4 hours.
 Last year's call says from 2hrs to 2 days.
 Should we just say 4hrs which has been the recent practice.
-    - Keep Tutorials to a maximum of 4 hours.
-Allow shorter tutorials.
+    - Keep Tutorials to 4 hours.
   * Open/Assigned Seating - Should tutorials have assigned seating.
 Adv: Stops certain rooms from being overcrowded (i.e. IPython last year).
 Disadv: More of a registration/logistics hassle since you would have to keep track and enforce who was signed up for what
     - Assigned seating prefered, need to discuss this with rest of organizing committee since it effects registration.
   * Introductory Tutorials - Invited?
 Fixed Topics?
 Open Topics?
-    - Introductory tutorials should be invited.
+    - Invite proposals on fixed topics, if not enough submissions then invite specific speakers

 Tracks